| OTTAVIANO PETRVCCI |

 1750) Prelude BWV 999 in C minor (originally for lute or harpsichord), one for treble and

-bass recorder, transposed to F minor and two for treble recorder solo, in F and G minor.
-His two-voiced fuga BWV 961 sounds very well on treble and
+bass recorder, transposed to F minor and two for treble recorder solo, in F and G minor. |

 Amadeus Mozart (Salzburg 1756- Wenen 1791) heeft een prachtige driedelige sonate